ElektraInitiative/libelektra/src/plugins/augeas/README.md

 ## INSTALLATION ##

-If you have installed Augeas manually, it may be neccessary to update the ld configuration.
+If you have installed Augeas manually, it may be necessary to update the ld configuration.
 This is especially true if an older version of Augeas is installed also.
 Such a situation may lead to an error similar to this:

 /usr/lib/libaugeas.so.0: version `AUGEAS_0.16.0' not found (required by kdb)